Ottoman court: Marriage

+Hostages

+To ensure loyalty and compliance, the Ottomans "hosted", or held hostage, children of neighboring noble families in court.
+Christian hostages were hosted in a separate enclave.
+Some particularly important hostages, like the Safavid prince, Haydar Mirza, were given large and pompous receptions upon their arrival to the court.

+One notable hostage was Vlad the Impaler, who, along with his younger brother, Radu, was sent to the Ottoman Court after their father did not aid an Ottoman invasion of Transylvania.
+Little is known about the brothers' time there, although a rumor claims that Sultan Mehmed II made romantic advances toward Radu, who was noted for his beauty.
+Whatever the case, Mehmed II and Radu were known to be on good terms.

 Court positions

 Şeyhülislam: The Şeyhülislam (the Ottoman rendering of the Arabic شيخ الإسلام) of the Ottoman Sultan was the supreme religious authority in the Ottoman Empire.
 This man instructed the Sultan himself in affairs of the Qu'ran.

 Kızlar Ağası: The Kızlar Ağası was the chief Black Eunuch of the Ottoman Seraglio.
 The title literally means "Chief of the Girls," and he was charged with the protection and maintenance of the harem women.

 Kapı Ağası: Whereas the Kızlar Ağası was responsible for guarding the virtue of the odalisques, the Kapı Ağası was a chamberlain to the ladies.
 His name means "Lord of the Door," and he was the chief of the White Eunuchs, acting as a chief servant and procurer.

 Bostancı-başı: The Bostancı-başı of the Ottoman Court was his Chief Executioner.
 The title directly translates as "Head Gardener" (Bostancı=Gardener, başı=head), and it was his job to quite literally "prune" the court of its dead weight and its bad apples: this is, people who committed crimes in the eyes of the court rules.

-Valide Sultan: The Valide sultan was the mother of the reigning Sultan, and the most powerful woman in the Harem, not to mention the Empire.
+Valide Sultan: The Valide sultan was the mother of the reigning Sultan, and the most powerful woman in the Imperial Harem, not to mention the Empire.
 She was the absolute authority in the seraglio, and she, with the help of the Kapı Ağa and the Kızlar Ağası, often her confidantes, or even men she herself had chosen upon her accession, had a finger in every aspect of harem life.

-Haseki Sultan: This was the title reserved for the chief consort and lawfully wedded wife of the Ottoman Sultan.
-A Haseki Sultan had an important place in the palace, being the most powerful woman and enjoyed the greatest status in the imperial harem after valide sultan and usually had chambers close to the sultan's chamber.
+Haseki Sultan: This was the title reserved for a favorite consort and sometimes lawfully wedded wife of the Ottoman Sultan.
+A Haseki Sultan had an important place in the palace, enjoyed the greatest status in the imperial harem after valide sultan, and usually had chambers close to the sultan's chamber.
 The haseki had no blood relation with the reigning sultan but ranked higher than the sultan's own sisters and aunts, the princesses of the dynasty.
 Her elevated imperial status derived from the fact that she was the mother of a potential future sultan.